 - 1.2 6 Places To Visit In San Marino (In 1 Day)

 - 1.3 Final Opinion of San Marino Tourist Attractions

 - 1.1 SAN MARINO TRAVEL TIPS

 If you’ve been searching for the best things to do in San Marino, Italy in one day, this post can help you plan your trip.
 I’ve put together a list of the top attractions and not-to-be-missed activities in this stunning country

 San Marino, a tiny country completely surrounded by Italy, got on my radar a while ago.
 So, I just had to visit on my recent Northern Italy trip!

 San Marino is one of the smallest (and oldest) countries in the world, and not many have heard of it.
 Many others assume it is part of Italy.
-Well, with only 32,000 inhabitants, it surely is not a big player – not in politics, not in tourism, and probably not in many other aspects either (no offense).
+Well, with only 32,000 inhabitants, it surely is not a big player – not in politics, not in tourism, and probably not in many other aspects either (no offence).

-With the old town and Mount Titano being listed as UNESCO World Heritage sites in 2008, it has gained influence in the tourism sector, and so tourism does play a big role here.
+With the old town and Mount Titano being listed as UNESCO World Heritage sites in 2008, it has gained influence in the tourism sector, and tourism does play a big role here.

 SAN MARINO TRAVEL TIPS